SAP/kafka-connect-sap/README.md

 using `queryMode: query` it is also required to have `query` parameter defined.
 This query parameter needs to be prepended by TopicName.
 If the `incrementing.column.name` property is used together, then it can be omitted from where clause in query sql.

-  * `{topic}.table.name` - This setting allows specifying the SAP DB table name where the data needs to be written to.
+  * `{topic}.table.name` - This setting allows specifying the SAP DB table name where the data needs to be read from.
 Should be a `String`.
 Must be compatible to SAP DB Table name like `"SCHEMA"."TABLE"`.

   * `{topic}.poll.interval.ms` - This setting allows specifying the poll interval at which the data should be fetched from SAP DB table.
 Should be an `Integer`.
 Default value is `60000`.